 - 7 months: Nipple reconstruction.
 Possible fat grafts to optimize breast contours.

 - 12 -24 months: Laser or IPL scar therapy .

-Anesthesia: Tissue expander breast reconstruction is performed with the patient under general anesthesia.
+Anesthesia: Tissue expansion breast reconstruction is performed with the patient under general anesthesia.

 Length of procedure: 60 minutes for one breast, 90 minutes for both breasts.

-Estimated recovery time: Hospitalization is usually 1 to 2 days.
+Estimated recovery time: Estimated recovery time: Hospitalization is usually 1 to 2 days.
 You can return to work after 2 to 4 weeks and should avoid vigorous activities for 6 weeks.
 Visible bruising and swelling should begin to improve within 3 weeks.
-To learn how to prepare for a tissue expander breast reconstruction and what to expect afterwards, click here to download our patient instructions.
+To learn how to prepare for breast reconstruction and what to expect afterwards, click here to download our patient instructions.

 Side effects: Common side effects include bruising and swelling.
 The breast may appear deflated, misshapen, and irregular right after surgery.
 This should improve as the tissue expander is progressively inflated.
 The tissue expander is less soft than the permanent implant that eventually replaces it.
 Delayed wound healing and infections may occur.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of a tissue expander breast reconstruction.